Poster Presentation/Lightening Talk Australian Freshwater Sciences Society Conference 2022

 Oliviah Lines 1 , Ewen Silvester 1 , Michael Shackleton 1 , Aleicia Holland 1

-1. Environment and Genetics (EG), La Trobe University, Wodonga, Victoria, Australia
+1. Department of Environment and Genetics (DEG), School of Agriculture and Environment (SABE), La Trobe University, Wodonga, Victoria, Australia

 Biofilms are increasingly being recognised as important contributors to both ecological food webs and biogeochemical processes within streams, due to being important sites of microbial diversity, nutrient cycling and biosynthesis.
 The microbial community composition within biofilms is likely a product of how stream water chemistry is influenced by hydrological processes, importing nutrients such as allochthonous organic matter (OM) from the surrounding landscape, and how microbes themselves influence the chemical environment of streams.
 Peatlands can be an important source of dissolved OM (DOM) due to natural processes that allow them to store large amounts of OM, that can later be released into streams.
 Climate change models have predicted that many landscapes will experience shifts in both weather patterns and the intensity of weather events, which will likely impact the concentration and composition of OM and DOM entering stream systems, in turn influencing the composition of stream biofilms.